 Most flat roofs consist of a timber decking nailed to the roof joists and covered with three layers of roofing felt which in turn can be strengthened using a layer of proprietary chipping compound, such as limestone, gravel or granite.
-The idea is for the surface to reflect rather than absorb sunlight, so helping to protect the felt.
+The idea is for the surface to reflect and not absorb sunlight, so helping to protect the felt.

 Materials that cover flat roofs should allow the water to run off freely from a very slight inclination.